wisac/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-100-decimal_to_hexadecimal : converts decimal to hexadecimal and displays result 101-rot13 : Encodes and decode text using rot13 encryption 102-odd : Prints every other line from the input starting with first line
+100-decimal_to_hexadecimal : converts decimal to hexadecimal and displays result 101-rot13 : Encodes and decode text using rot13 encryption 102-odd : Prints every other line from the input starting with first line 103-water_and_stir : Add two numbers, store result in environment var and prints the result